01 of 11

 Fight Underarm Odor

 Fill a spray bottle with undiluted distilled white vinegar and keep it on hand in the laundry room to remove perspiration odor and stains on washable clothing.
-Spray the vinegar directly on the inside of the underarm areas before tossing them into the washing machine.
+Spray the vinegar directly on the fabric on the inside of the underarm areas before tossing the garment into the washing machine.
 Allow it to work for at least ten minutes before washing.
+If the fabric feels stiff, use a soft-bristled brush to break up the residue.
 The vinegar will help to cut through residual deodorant left on clothing and prevent underarm yellowing.Continue to 7 of 11 below.

 07 of 11

 Kids seem to grow overnight and pant hems have to be let down, often leaving a mark.